github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

   ![File filter drop-down menu](/assets/images/help/pull_requests/file-filter-menu.png)

+## Reasons diffs will not display
+- You've exceeded the total limit of files or certain file types.
+For more information, see "[About repositories](/repositories/creating-and-managing-repositories/about-repositories#limits-for-viewing-content-and-diffs-in-a-repository)."
+- Your file matches a rule in the repository's *.gitattributes* file to block that file from displaying by default.
+For more information, see "[Customizing how changed files appear on GitHub](/articles/customizing-how-changed-files-appear-on-github)."

 ## Three-dot and two-dot Git diff comparisons

 By default, pull requests on {% data variables.product.prodname_dotcom %} show a three-dot diff, or a comparison between the most recent version of the topic branch and the commit where the topic branch was last synced with the base branch.